Volunteer with the Anti Violence Project

 - Gender-inclusive washrooms

 - Training rooms are large in size and are mostly quiet but can be echoey and have lower levels of background noise including a fan

-- There will be chairs with no arms available in each of the rooms
+- There will be chairs without arms available in each of the rooms

 - The Student Union Building is a designated scent-free space, however we are using shared spaces for training and cannot guarantee no residual scents will be present

 - We strive to use only video with captioning

 - AVP has volunteer tasks that can be done from home but we currently have no way to make training available online.
 If you have ideas on how this might work pls do contact us.
 We’re excited to push our learning.

 Connect with us about accessibility

 We’d love to know what your accessibility needs are and how we can make this training accessible to you.
 Please contact trish at 250.721.8080 or with questions, comments, or concerns.